 When time passes, the more I started to look into what it is exactly, I realized it’s not just for weight reduction.
 It’s about “Stay Healthy and fit”.
-A Healthy diet would improve or maintain optimal health.
-A good diet doesn’t stick to one specific food group, it’s a combination of several food group.
+A healthy diet would improve or maintain optimal health.
+A good diet doesn’t stick to one specific food group, it’s a combination of several food groups.

-Nutritionists say, the right or balanced diet consists 5 main food groups.
-They are Whole Grains, Fruits & Vegetables, Protein, Diary and Fat & Sugar.
+Nutritionists say the right or balanced diet consists of 5 main food groups.
+They are Whole Grains, Fruits & Vegetables, Protein, Dairy, and Fat & Sugar.

-Whole Grain – Rich in fiber, minerals and vitamins.
-The product we find in the market are not 100% whole grain always, need to check the ingredients before buying.
+Whole Grain – Rich in fiber, minerals, and vitamins.
+The product we find in the market is not 100% whole grain always, we need to check the ingredients before buying.